RexScratch/sb3tosb2/README.md

 Known Issues
 -------------
 - Bitmap images in SVG files may be positioned incorrectly
-- Text containing descenders in SVG files may be incorrectly positioned
 - MP3 audio files cannot be converted
 - 32-bit float WAV files may not be converted correctly